Undergraduate Program Overview

 Biomedical engineering provides a well-rounded science education to students interested in changing the world through medicine, engineering and technology.
 Biomedical engineering covers a wide field of interests, including rehabilitation engineering, pharmacoengineering, drug delivery devices, prosthetic devices and medical imaging technology development (such as MRI, CT, Ultrasound and X-ray).

 The Bureau of Labor Statistics predicts that entry-level jobs available to biomedical engineering undergraduates will continue to grow faster than average over the next decade.
 Biomedical engineers are typically employed by hospitals, pharmaceutical companies, medical device companies, consulting firms, government agencies, universities and biotechnology companies.
-Many graduates will go on to further their education by attending graduate or professional school.
+Some graduates will go on to further their education by attending graduate or professional school.

 The Joint Program Experience